 State of Maine Facts & Information

 Visit Maine – a New England state located in the northeastern portion of the United States.
-Maine is bordered by the Atlantic ocean to the east and south, New Hampshire to the west, and the Canadian provinces of Quebec to the northwest and New Brunswick to the northeast.
-Maine is known for its scenery; jagged and mostly rocky coastlines, low and rolling mountains, heavily forested interior and picturesque waterways.
+Maine is bordered by the Atlantic Ocean to the east and south, New Hampshire to the west, and the Canadian provinces of Quebec to the northwest and New Brunswick to the northeast.
+Maine is known for its scenery; jagged and mostly rocky coastlines, low and rolling mountains, heavily forested interior, and picturesque waterways.
 It is also well known for lobster and blueberries.
-Ask us about visiting or relocating to Maine, or share comments.
 To feature your Maine business, contact us.

 Maine State Facts